Asymmetric Friction in Geometric Locomotion: Funding

 \section{Funding}

-The author(s) disclosed receipt of the following financial support for the research, authorship, and/or publication of this article: This work was supported in part by the United States Office of Naval Research, under Grant N00014-23-1-21.
+The author(s) disclosed receipt of the following financial support for the research, authorship, and/or publication of this article: This work was supported in part by the United States Office of Naval Research, under Grant N00014-23-1-21, NSF CPS 2038432, and the D. Dan and Betty Kahn Foundation Autonomous Systems Mega-Project.
+The authors would like to thank the students of the ``Hands On Robotics'' class for the spines in \zcref[S]{fig:spines}.